 The Whole Bullying Dynamic

-I don’t know why, but it was so interesting to me to see how bullying went from generation to generation.
-If not person to person.
-For most of the movie you think Shane is a jerk to be a jerk, if not in retaliation for Jack being a douche.
-However, once it is introduced that Tom was popular and likely picked on Shane, it clicks.
-Especially when he makes it seem he legally might not suppose to be around him.
+It was so interesting to me to see how bullying went from generation to generation.
+If not, person to person.
+For most of the movie, you think Shane is a jerk to be a jerk, if not in retaliation for Jack instigating.
+However, it clicks once it is introduced that Tom was popular and likely picked on Shane.

-From there, you get that Shane is giving to Jack what Tom gave to him.
-He is putting in that trauma, that abuse, and taking it possibly too far.
-Yet, thanks to Jack likely doing as Shane, and not telling the cops to really press charges, the cycle continues.
+From there, you get that Shane is giving Jack what Tom gave to him.
+He transferring that trauma, that abuse, and taking it possibly too far.
+Yet, thanks to Jack likely doing as Shane and not telling the cops to really press charges, the cycle continues.

 Ben and Jack

 For one, Ben helps us understand Jack.
 Not just in the form of him being the one Jack opens up to and spills how Tom ruined his life.
 Ben sort of pushes the idea that Jack doesn’t really have anyone.
-For outside of when Jack tests Robyn, no one calls him, texts him, hits him up on social media, or anything.
+Outside of when Jack has moments with Robyn, no one calls him, texts him, hits him up on social media, or anything.
 Pretty much, outside of his interactions with his family and some neighborhood girls, he is alone.
 So with Ben coming into his life, you see this weirdness.

-What I mean by that is, you see Jack having to learn to look out for other people.
-We see him actually trying to open up, not lose someone when they are mad at him, and it is a struggle.
-I mean, I think after whatever happened to his dad, followed by Tom bullying him, then Shane, he sort of went into a shell.
-One he is slightly trying to crack open in pursuit of Robyn, but Ben just completely busts.
-Making it kind of unfortunate, outside of something to do, and a few stories, Ben doesn’t get much out of their relationship.
+What I mean by that is you see Jack having to learn to look out for other people.
+We see him actually trying to open up and reconcile when someone is mad at him, and it is a struggle.
+I mean, I think after whatever happened with his dad, followed by Tom bullying him, then Shane, he sort of went into a shell.
+One, he is slightly trying to crack open in pursuit of Robyn, but Ben just completely busts.
+Making it kind of unfortunate, outside of having something to do and gaining a few stories, Ben doesn’t get much out of their relationship.

 Crushes & Love at 15

-So to watch regular kids with regular problems like trying to be attractive, seeing if someone likes you, and yet not be too forward out of fear of rejection was interesting.
+So, to watch regular kids with regular problems like trying to be attractive, seeing if someone likes you, and yet not being too forward out of fear of rejection was interesting.
 Especially when it came to Jack since he is your usual “I’ve done a lot of stuff” before kind of kid.
-Though when you ask for names he goes to “You wouldn’t know them.”
-So to see him have his first kiss, what he thinks would be his first time having sex, was something.
-Especially since it wasn’t treated like this grand accomplishment or the main focus of the movie.
-It was just something that is part of life.
+However, when you ask for names, he goes to “You wouldn’t know them.”
+Which makes seeing him have his first kiss or what he thinks would be his first time having sex something.
+Especially since it wasn’t treated like this grand accomplishment or the main focus of the movie, it was just something that is part of life.

-Though I would be remiss to not note Harriet as well.
-For while she doesn’t play a huge part in the movie, I must admit as a sort of love interest you almost wish this film was focused on them dating.
-For as much as Hollywood tries to achieve that girl next door vibe through starlets, Ynoa just has it.
+Though I would be remiss not to note Harriet as well.
+While she doesn’t play a huge part in the movie, I must admit as a sort of love interest, you almost wish this film was focused on them dating.
+For as much as Hollywood tries to achieve that girl-next-door vibe through starlets, Ynoa just has it.
 So here is hoping this isn’t the last we see of her.

 On The Fence